These files are large, so be patient during the download. OpenTX users, please read the readme.txt included in the ZIP

 If the Manual doesn't show you can click here to open the document in a new window.

-As of February 2024, six aircraft remain airworthy, none of which had been flown in combat.
-Dozens more are in storage or on static display, the oldest of which is The Swoose, a B-17D which was flown in combat in the Pacific on the first day of the United States' involvement in World War II.
+At the start of 2024, six aircraft remain in flying condition.
+About 50 survive in storage or are on static display, the oldest of which is The Swoose, a B-17D which was flown in combat in the Pacific on the first day of the United States' involvement in World War II.
+There are also several reasonably complete wrecks, such as underwater, that have been found.
+B-17 survivors gained national attention in 2022 in the United States, when one was destroyed in a fatal mid-air collision with another warbird at an airshow.

 FrSky X10